hiveot/hub.capnp/docs/README-TD.md

 The format of actions is defined in the Thing Description document through [action affordances](https://www.w3.org/TR/wot-thing-description/#actionaffordance).

-Note: The specification 'requires' a 'forms' element in each action affordance.
-HiveOT deviates from the standard in that the 'forms' element is not used for individual actions, events and properties.
-Instead, a single generic address format is used of "things/{id}/action/{name}".
-Ideally this can be defined generically at the top level of the TD but no such specification exists at the time of writing.
-This section might be revised in the future.
+Similar to events, the actionName is the instance name of the action.
+By default this is the action type name defined in the vocabulary in the PropName section.
+In case the device supports multiple actions of the same type, like a multi-button switch, the action name contains the instance ID and the '@type' attribute contains the action type name.

 ```
 {
   "actions": {
-    "{name}": ActionAffordance,
+    "{actionName}": ActionAffordance,
     ...
   }
 }
 ```

-Where {name} is the name of the action as defined in the vocabulary, and ActionAffordance describes the action details.
+Where {actionName} is the instance name of the action as defined in the vocabulary, and ActionAffordance describes the action details.
 The action name shares the namespace with events and properties.
-The result of an action can be notified using an event with the same name and shown with a property of the same
+The result of an action can be notified using an event with the same name and shown with a property of the same name:
-name:

 ```
 {